kazurayam/VisualInspectionTutorial/docs/index.md

                     JobTimestamp.theTimeOrLaterThan(thanThis, theTime));
         }

-## 8th example: Store class basics
+## 8th example: the Store class basics

-We will read the code of [my.sample.T08StoreBasic](https://github.com/kazurayam/materialstore-tutorial/blob/develop/src/test/java/my/sample/T08StoreBasics.java)
+We will read the code of [my.sample.T08StoreBasicsTest](https://github.com/kazurayam/materialstore-tutorial/blob/develop/src/test/java/my/sample/T08StoreBasicsTest.java)

 The [com.kazurayam.materialstore.core.Store](https://kazurayam.github.io/materialstore/api/com/kazurayam/materialstore/core/Store.html) class create the `store` directory and the directory structure under it.
 The class implements methods to operate the `store` --- write a byte array into the store to make it a Material; read the byte array from a Material; list the JobNames contained, list the JobTimestamps contained, list the Materials contained. copy the Materials; delete the Materials, the JobTimestamp directory and the JobName directory.
 Have a quick look at the sample codes that utilize the `Store` class.
 Then you will understand it is a convenient helper dedicated to manage the web resources (page screenshots, HTML, JSON and XML text and so on) downloaded from the web services.